QuiltMC/quilt-template-mod/README.md

     - Create a LICENSE file for this mod!
 If you don't know which license to use, check out [here](https://choosealicense.com/).
         - If you use `LICENSE.md`, don't forget to update the buildscript in order to use that file name!
     - Update the Java sub-directory structure so it reflects your Maven group
+    - If the dependencies on `gradle/libs.versions.toml` isn't up-to-date, feel free to update them!
+The linked utility should help you in this easy and quick process.
 4. The mod is now ready to be worked on!

 ## License